hntsp/gladiator-reup/README.md

 # gladiator-reup
- updated reupload of an older private project
+ updated reupload of an older cc project